chipster/chipster-openshift/k3s/README.md

 To get started as fast as possible, these instructinos assume that were are setting up a new single-node server.
 At this point we don't promise to offer complete instructions for updating this server to new Chipster versions later.
 Especially migrating the user's sessions and files from one version to another is not always trivial.
 We do try to provide [the critical pointers](migration.md), because we are migrating our own installations anyway.

+These instructions will assume that you are running the latest version of deployment scripts and container images.
+If you have installed your Chipster server earlier, please [update](#Updates) it first to the latest version or find the old version of these insructions from the time when your server was installed.

 ## Why K3s

 K3s is a Lightweight Kubernetes, effectively a container cloud platform.
 Do we really need the cointainer cloud platform to run a few server processes on single host?
 Not really, you could checkout the code yourself and follow the Dockerfiles to see what operating system packages and what kind of folder structure is needed for each service, how to compile the code and how to start the processes.
 Add some form of reverse proxy to terminate HTTPS (e.g. Apache or nginx) and some process monitoring (Java Service Wrapper or systemd) and you are done.